 GLM-5.1 vs Qwen2.5-72B

 GLM-5.1 (2026) and Qwen2.5-72B (2025) are frontier reasoning models from Zhipu AI and Alibaba.
 GLM-5.1 ships a 200k-token context window, while Qwen2.5-72B ships a 128k-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 GLM-5.1 is safer overall; choose Qwen2.5-72B when provider fit matters.